 Chicago native Carol (Cain) Hughes is executive director of the Newsroom at DePaul University where she leads a team of highly motivated, media savvy professionals.
 Their objective is to promote DePaul University to the broadest possible audiences using traditional and new media outlets.

 Previously, Hughes served as a media relations officer and a director of public relations at Arizona State University.
 She has worked as a public information officer for an Arizona K-12 public school district and executive director of the Arizona Community College Association.
-Prior to her work in education, Hughes held positions as an associate editor at Crain’s Business Insurance magazine, executive editor of Chronicle Newspapers in Kane County, and as a public policy manager for the Illinois State Chamber of Commerce and the National Council on Compensation Insurance in Springfield.
+Prior to her work in education, Hughes held positions as an associate editor at Crain’s Business Insurance magazine, executive editor of Chronicle Newspapers in Kane County, Illinois, and as a public policy manager for the Illinois State Chamber of Commerce and the National Council on Compensation Insurance in Springfield.

 Hughes is a member of the National Association of Science Writers, Association for Women Journalists/Chicago Chapter and Arizona Professional Writers, an affiliate of the National Federation of Press Women.
 She has a Master of Liberal Studies degree from Arizona State University and a bachelor's degree from North Central College in Naperville, Illinois.
 Her most recent book, “Skirting Traditions: Arizona Women Writers and Journalists 1912-2012,” is an anthology produced by Arizona Press Women as an Arizona Centennial Legacy Project.
 Hughes is a co-editor and contributor to the anthology.